Sherman McMaster: Death

 In a letter written to his father, Will McLaury wrote that McMaster had been killed by the Cowboys.
 Wyatt Earp claimed in the Flood manuscript that McMaster had been killed in 1898 in the Philippines while serving as a soldier in the Spanish–American War.
 However, official records do not list him as a soldier.
 A probate record filed by his siblings in 1906 listed his death in Colorado in 1892.

 In popular culture

 McMaster has been portrayed in almost every film about the Earps.
-Notably by Monte Markham, making his feature-length movie debut, in Hour of the Gun, in which he is depicted as the sheriff of a neighboring county recruited by Wyatt Earp into the posse (a historical inaccuracy), by Todd Allen in Wyatt Earp (film) (which portrays him as a Tombstone deputy marshal working for Wyatt and Virgil), and by Michael Rooker in the 1993 film Tombstone, in which he is portrayed as a member of the Cowboys who quits the gang in disgust to join Earp.
-In Tombstone, he is portrayed as being killed by the Cowboys during the Vendetta, although that is also historically inaccurate.
+He was played by Monte Markham in 1967's Hour of the Gun, Markham’s feature-length movie debut, in which the character is the sheriff of a neighboring county recruited by Wyatt Earp into the posse (historically inaccurate); by Todd Allen in Wyatt Earp (1994), where he is a Tombstone deputy marshal working for Wyatt and Virgil; and by Michael Rooker in the 1993 film Tombstone, where he is a member of the Cowboys who joins Earp's posse after quitting the gang in disgust.
+Rooker's character is killed by the Cowboys during the Vendetta, though that is also historically inaccurate.
 In all three films, he is called "McMasters".